Kile Smith: Work career

 Smith conducted the choir at Immanuel Baptist Church in Maple Shade, New Jersey, 1977–78 and conducted the choir at Lower Merion Baptist Church, Bryn Mawr, Pennsylvania 1980-85, with his wife as organist.
 He began working part-time as a music copyist at the Fleisher Collection of Orchestral Music, "the world's largest circulating collection of orchestral performance sets," at the Free Library of Philadelphia in 1981, while studying for his master's degree.
 He was appointed full-time music copyist in 1983, copyist supervisor in 1986, assistant curator in 1988, and curator in 1993, a position he held until retiring in 2011 to compose full-time.
 He is the longest-serving curator of the Collection.

 He and Jack Moore began the monthly radio broadcast Discoveries from the Fleisher Collection in October 2002 on WRTI-FM, Philadelphia's classical music and jazz station.
 Smith produced the show and wrote an online essay for each broadcast.
 He began substituting as a classical music host on WRTI in 2005, and in 2008 began hosting and producing a weekly American new music program, Now Is the Time.
 After retiring from the Fleisher Collection in 2011, Smith accepted more duties at WRTI, producing and voicing Arts Desk features, increased classical hosting duties, writing, editing, audio editing, voicing, interviewing and producing interviews, and serving 2016-17 as interim director of content.
 Smith left WRTI in 2017 to resume full-time composing.
 He continues to host and write Fleisher Discoveries as a monthly podcast, produced by the Fleisher Collection and the Free Library, beginning in December 2018.

 As adjunct faculty he taught composition at Ursinus College in 2020, composition, advanced orchestration, and music history at Cairn University, 2010-16, and music notation at Temple University, 2012.
-He has taught private composition since 1993.

 Personal life

 Smith is married to the soprano, organist, and conductor Jacqueline Smith; they live in Huntingdon Valley, Pa.
 They have three daughters: Priscilla Herreid (b.
-1986), an oboist, Baroque oboist, recorderist, and performer on Renaissance winds; Elena Smith (b.
-1995), a cellist, Baroque cellist, and gambist; and Martina Smith (b.
+1986), an oboist, Baroque oboist, recorderist, and performer on Renaissance winds; Elena Kauffman (b.
+1995), a cellist, Baroque cellist, and gambist; and Martina Adams (b.
 1997), a French hornist.
 He sang and played percussion in the Medieval/Renaissance group Quidditas with his wife, daughters, and other singers and instrumentalists in the early 2000s, performing in concert a few times a year.
-He is a cantor and sings in the choir of Holy Trinity Evangelical Lutheran Church in Abington, Pa., where Jacqueline has been director of music and organist since 2000, and in two other choirs she directs, Musica Concordia and the Franklinville-Schwarzwald Männerchor.
+He sings in the Franklinville-Schwarzwald Männerchor.
 He is an avid photographer.